CivicVision/civicopendata/content/posts/volume-10-this-week-in-civic-tech-open-data.md

 ### [Boston Birth Certificate App](https://medium.com/innovation-and-technology/need-a-boston-birth-certificate-you-can-now-order-one-online-bef8efcf144)

 > Need a Boston birth certificate?
-You can now order one online
+You can now order one online.

 Great writeup about the way the City of Boston built the Birth Certificate app.